coverclock/com-diag-hazer/README.md

 exact circumstances: the target system, the version of Linux it runs, etc.
 Some of the files under fs are new files in their entirety, some just contain lines that need to be added to the indicated files.

+Most Linux distros will require the program accessing the GPS/GNSS device to either have root privileges or be in the "dialout" group.
+The latter is of course preferred.

+    sudo usermod -a -G dialout ${USER}

+${USER} will need to log out and back in for this to take effect.

+It is also possible to edit the udev rules to make the device readable and writeable by the ${USER} (okay) or anyone (nope).

 Depending on what features of Hazer you choose to use, you will need to define some services in the /etc/services file.
 The port numbers are